How To Make Popsicles

 Hiding Vegetables in Popsicles

 Speaking of making popsicles for kids, there is no better dessert to hide veggies in than popsicles!
 You won’t even be able to taste a 1/2 cup of spinach.
-So have fun with it and sneak in a few greens or carrots into healthy homemade fruit popsicles.
-You can even freeze green smoothies into frozen popsicles!
+So have fun with it and sneak in a few greens or carrots into healthy homemade fruit pops.
+You can even freeze green smoothies into frozen pops!

 One rule of thumb is always to taste the mix before adding it to the molds.
 This way, you can adjust if the flavor is too strong or not sweet enough.